novutec/TypoSquatting/README.md

 Installing from source: `git clone git://github.com/novutec/TypoSquatting.git` or [download the latest release](https://github.com/novutec/TypoSquatting/zipball/master)

-See Novutec DomainParser (http://github.com/novutec/DomainParser) and install it as well.
+See Novutec DomainParser (http://github.com/novutec/DomainParser) or [download the latest release](https://github.com/novutec/DomainParser/zipball/master) and install it as well.

 Move the source code to your preferred project folder.